GWU-CFD/FlashKit/docs/source/api/create/block.rst

 .. program-output:: flashkit create block --help

-Please consult the discussion on :ref:`command line syntax<Command Line Syntax>` for help in specifying the format of the above options (e.g., LIST or DICT).
+Please consult the discussion on :ref:`command line syntax<Command Line Syntax>` for help in formating the above options (e.g., LIST or DICT).

 --------------------